travetto/travetto/module/base/README.md

 as well.
 The information that is available is:

-   *  `prod`- Determines if app is in prod mode.
+   *  `env.prod`- Determines if app is in prod mode.
 A `boolean` flag that should indicate a production run.
-   *  `env` - The environment name.
+   *  `env.name` - The environment name.
 Will usually be one of `dev`, `test`, or `prod`.
 Can be anything that is passed in.
-   *  `profiles: Set<string>` - Specific application profiles that have been activated.
+   *  `env.profiles: Set<string>` - Specific application profiles that have been activated.
 This is useful for indicating different configuration or run states.
-   *  `debug` - Simple logging flag.
+   *  `env.debug` - Simple logging flag.
 This `boolean` flag will enable or disable logging at various levels.
 By default `debug` is on in non-`prod`.
-   *  `appRoots: string[]` - The file root paths for the application, the default set is the current project.
-Order matters with respect to resource resolution.
-All paths should be relative to the project base
+   *  `env.resources: string[]` - Redource folders.
+Search paths for resolving resouce requests via [ResourceManager](https://github.com/travetto/travetto/tree/master/module/base/src/resource.ts)
+   *  `source.local: string[]` - Local source folders for transpiling.
+Does not extend to installed modules.
+   *  `source.common: string[]` - Common source folders for transpiling.
+Includes installed modules.
    *  `hasProfile(p: string): boolean;` - Test whether or not a profile is active.

 With respect to `process.env`, we specifically test for all uppercase, lowercase, and given case.
 This allows us to test various patterns and catch flags that might be off due to casing.
 That would mean that a key of `Enable_Feature` would be tested as: